Apply to Colleges

 About the Scholarship

-Students who apply to two or more colleges will earn a chance at a $1,000 scholarship.
+Students who apply to 2 or more colleges will earn a chance at a $500 scholarship.

 How to Qualify

-Once you apply to colleges, log in to the College Board Opportunity Scholarships and list the schools that you've applied to.
-Apply to at least two colleges to earn one entry in the Apply to Colleges scholarship drawing.
-Earn one additional entry for each additional college that you apply to up to six colleges.
+Once you apply to colleges, log in to the College Board Opportunity Scholarships and list the schools you’ve applied to.
+Apply to at least two colleges to earn one entry in this Opportunity Scholarship drawing.

 - Join the College Board Opportunity Scholarships program.

-- Go to My Action Plan and select the Apply to Colleges scholarship card.
+- Go to My Action Plan and select the Apply to College scholarship card.

-- List at least two colleges that you've applied to.
+- List at least 2 colleges you've applied to.